LeeErGou996/MaskRCNN/readme.md

 }  # Background is 0, target classes start from 1
 ```

-Additionally, ensure your image files follow the naming format `XXX_mn`, where `XXX` represents the class name and `mn` is a numeric identifier.
+Additionally, ensure your image files follow the naming format `XXX_1234.jpg`, where `XXX` represents the class name and `1234` is a numeric identifier.

 ## Implementation Details